rjspencer/rjspencer.github.io/_posts/2014-07-12-how-to-ask-questions.md

+---
+layout: post
+title: How to Ask Questions
+---

 # How to Ask Questions
 It seems like a silly statement, you've been asking questions your whole life.
 Are you sure you have been asking them the right way?